charliecalvert/CloudNotes/Assignments/MongooseEditor.md

 - Update the detailed list of **subjects**.
 - Update the the list of **comments**.

 Here is what the code in **mongoFactory** looks like.
 Remember that each method is  requests to update the database.
-It will be sent to the server using REST calls:
+It will be sent to the server using REST calls.

+When pasting in the code shown here, replace your existing **postDocument** function and then add two new methods for **subjects** and **comments**:

 ```
 			postDocument: function(route, controller) {